 Wind farm turbine noise

-For more information or to make a submission, visit Engage Victoria.
+For more information, visit Engage Victoria.

 Frequently Asked Questions

 Until now, wind farm noise in Victoria has been regulated primarily under the Planning and Environment Act 1987, through conditions in planning permits.
 While conditions vary, compliance with the New Zealand Standard for Acoustics-Wind Farm Noise (NZS 6808) and noise assessments to be conducted before and after construction of wind farms is required.
 For wind farm planning applications made since October 2018, these noise assessments must be audited by independent environmental auditors appointed by the Environment Protection Authority (EPA).